 Presupposition–Sometimes, we say something that presupposes something else.
 For example, if I say, “Cass is no longer the director of OIRA,” my statement presupposes that Cass was at one time the director of OIRA, even though I did not say that explicitly.

 Modulation–We can use words in new ways that are nonetheless conveyed to listeners or readers via their understanding of the context.
 For example, the phrase “recess of the Senate” in the Recess Appointments Clause may have conveyed a new idea, the intersession recess of the newly created Senate.
-Indeed, the word “modulation” itself was used in a new way when it was first to refer to the linguistic phenomenon of modulation.
+Indeed, the word “modulation” itself was used in a new way when it was first used to refer to the linguistic phenomenon of modulation.

 This typology is not intended to be exhaustive.
 There may well be other recurring pragmatic mechanisms.